blankenshipg17/ISPel-content-web-applications/web-apps/design/file6/index.md

   * This code adds "left" and "right" buttons that allows the user to go back and forth between the slides manually.
   * The data-slide attribute accepts the keywords "prev" or "next", which alters the slide position relative to its current position.
 * BootStrap icons: <https://getbootstrap.com/docs/3.3/components/>

-### Why did we “waste” our time on CSS?
+* <mark> Question </mark> Why did we “waste” our time on CSS?
 Should we just learn BootStrap?

 ## CSS is the base
 * Here are some my personal opinions: